 |

-Henry Hogan is a student in Mundelein and is the Kirk Players youngest current member!
-Henry first appeared onstage as a Wickersham Brother in Suessical Jr. The Musical and as John in Peter Pan and Wendy.
+Henry Hogan * (they/her) first appeared onstage as a Wickersham Brother in Suessical Jr. The Musical and as John in Peter Pan and Wendy.
 Henry has worked backstage for several productions including light crew for Postmortem, Vanya and Sonia and Masha and Spike, Red Herring, and has been active in Summer Workshop.
 Henry is excited to be back onstage as Czar Albert and as a Wild Duck in Fairy Tales and Fables.

 |